Tagline: Back on line, Back on duty.

 Budget: $22,000,000 (estimated)

+Back in 1987, actor Peter Weller worked miracles to help create one of science fiction‘s best-loved characters.
 This may seem like something of an overstatement considering he spent the majority of Robocop hidden behind bulky armour, but believe me, once you see another actor attempting to pull off the role of OCP’s most noble creation, you tend to acquire an increased appreciation for Weller’s most definitive mainstream performance.
 In hindsight, it’s astonishing just how much he was able to convey with little more than a taut mouth and prominent chin.
 Of course, none of this came easy.

 First of all, Weller was far from director Verhoeven’s first choice to play his titular mandroid.
 Both Arnold Schwarzenegger and Rutger Hauer were considered for the role, but were passed upon due to fears that both would look too bulky stuffed into their laboriously fitted, oversized costume, and they weren’t wrong.
 Even Weller, slender and athletic in frame, struggled to squeeze into a suit which took an average of 10 hours to fit, and even after weeks of preparation mime training and dancing around in football equipment he struggled to move, a fact that resulted in the stiff and rigid motions that would come to define the character.